 \begin{enumerate} \item Input Layer: Takes the flattened super-trace (2220 features). \item Gaussian Noise Layer: Adds noise to the input signals (see Section~\ref{sec:methodo_overfitting}). \item Reshape Layer: Reshapes the input into a $(37 \text{ segments}, 60 \text{ samples})$ format. \item Permute Layer: Permutes dimensions to $(60 \text{ samples}, 37 \text{ segments})$ to treat samples as the time sequence. \item LSTM Layer 1: 500 memory state size, returns sequences (output shape: (60, 500)). \item LSTM Layer 2: 500 memory state size, does not return sequences (output shape: (500)). \item Dense Layers: Four fully connected layers with 200, 100, 100, and 100 nodes respectively, using the Rectified Linear Unit (ReLU) activation function. \item Output Layer: A dense layer with 3 output nodes (for $\hat{x}, \hat{y}, \hat{z}$) using a linear activation function. \end{enumerate}

-An ablation study indicated that increasing the number or size of dense layers did not improve accuracy, while the number of LSTM units affected convergence speed but not final accuracy if training iterations were adjusted proportionally.
+A systematic study of the network architecture indicated that increasing the number or size of dense layers did not improve accuracy, while the number of LSTM units affected convergence speed but not final accuracy if training iterations were adjusted proportionally.